 Lesley Smith is Curator of Tutbury Castle in Staffordshire and essentially an English Reformationist Medical Historian.
 She is currently writing up her PhD in obstetrics and gynaecology in early modern Britain, supervised by Birmingham University and The British Museum.
 She is also a member of the Association of Medical Writers.

-Primarily an English Reformationist Historian, Lesley studies the reproduction and gynaecological lives of women.
-This is a challenging field as the study of women is fragmented and also much of the research is about the private lives and examines often forbidden knowledge at a time when women were very largely uneducated.
-She has 18 academic publications in her name.
+Lesley studies the reproduction and gynaecological lives of women.
+This is a challenging field as the study of women is fragmented; much of the research is about their private lives and examines often forbidden knowledge at a time when women were very largely uneducated.
+She has 30 academic publications in her name.

-Lesley has appeared in over 100 television programmes in the last 5 years going out to 47 countries and gives national radio interviews also across the globe including Radio South Africa and Australian national radio.
+Lesley has appeared in over 130 television programmes in the last 7 years going out to 47 countries and gives national radio interviews across the globe including Radio South Africa and Australian national radio.